eurostat/happyGISCO/README.md

     <tr> <td align="left"><i>license</i></td> <td align="left"><a href="https://joinup.ec.europa.eu/sites/default/files/eupl1.1.-licence-en_0.pdfEUPL">EUPL</a> </td> </tr>
 </table>

-This material is intended as a PoC for the article...

 **Description**

 Two variants of the geolocation service are made available through the implementation of different classes: